 The closing date

 The 2021-22 round is now closed.
 The closing date for the receipt of the next round of applications (for visits from August 2022 to July 2023) is 29 April 2022.
 Applications received after that date will not be considered.
-Decisions will be communicated in July 2021.
+Decisions will be communicated in July 2022.
 Please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.

 The application form